 Duck Mountain Provincial Park

 Duck Mountain Provincial Park is in southeastern Saskatchewan, very close to the Manitoba border.
 It is home to boreal forest and several lakes.
 Madge Lake is the largest lake in the park and a hub of activity.
 Highway 57 provides access to the park and to Madge Lake.
 This is a separate, unconnected park from Manitoba’s Duck Mountain Provincial Park.

 The Athabasca Sand Dunes are in northwest Saskatchewan along Lake Athabasca.
 They are the most northerly sand dune formation on earth.
 Athabasca Sand Dunes Provincial Park protects the dunes and provides access.
 The dunes are about 100 km long, with a maximum height of 30 meters.
 This is a wilderness location that can only be reached by boat or float plane.
 There are no roads and no facilities within the park.

 Hunt Falls (also known as Lefty Falls) is in northern Saskatchewan on Grease River, before it flows into Lake Athabasca.
 This very wide waterfall is Saskatchewan’s biggest, and is certainly a beautiful site.
 Very few people visit, due to its remote location.
 The best way to reach hunt falls is by landing a float plane above the falls on Eagle Rock Lake.
 A short walk will lead to nice views of the falls.
-Tours are available, and you can also do a combo trip to both Hunt Falls and the Athabasca Sand Dunes.

 The Broadway Bridge is a picturesque arch bridge in the city of Saskatoon, south central Saskatchewan.
 It spans the South Saskatchewan River.